-Based on preliminary figures for 2016, Saudi Arabia's current account deficit was SAR 103.3 billion (U.S.\$27.5 billion), representing 4.3 per cent. of nominal GDP, in the year ended 31 December 2016, which followed a current account deficit of SAR 212.7 billion (U.S.\$56.7 billion), representing 8.7 per cent. of nominal GDP in the year ended 31 December 2015 and a current account surplus of SAR 276.6 billion (U.S.\$73.8 billion), representing 9.8 per cent. of nominal GDP, in the year ended 31 December 2014.
-The current account deficits in the years ended 31 December 2015 and 31 December 2016 were each principally attributable to a decline in Saudi Arabia's overall trade balance resulting from a decline in the value of Saudi Arabia's oil exports during these periods.
+Saudi Arabia's current account deficit was SAR 200.5 billion (U.S.\$53.4 billion), representing 8.3 per cent. of nominal GDP, in the year ended 31 December 2015, which followed surpluses of SAR 276.6 billion (U.S.\$73.8 billion), representing 9.8 per cent. of nominal GDP, and SAR 507.9 billion (U.S.\$135.4 billion), representing 18.2 per cent. of nominal GDP, in the years ended 31 December 2014 and 2013, respectively.
+The decline in Saudi Arabia's current account surplus in the year ended 31 December 2014 and the current account deficit in the year ended 31 December 2015 were each principally attributable to a decline in Saudi Arabia's overall trade balance resulting from a decline in the value of Saudi Arabia's oil exports during these periods.
 See "Balance of Payments and Foreign Trade".

-The current sustained low global oil prices as compared to 2014 can be attributed to a number of factors, including, but not limited to, a decline in demand for oil due to a worsening of global economic conditions, the increase in oil production by other producers and competition from alternative energy sources.
+The current sustained decline in global oil prices can be attributed to a number of factors, including, but not limited to, a decline in demand for oil due to a worsening of global economic conditions, the increase in oil production by other producers and competition from alternative energy sources.
 In general, international prices for crude oil are also affected by the economic and political developments in oil producing regions, particularly the Middle East; prices and availability of new technologies; and the global climate and other relevant conditions.
 There can be no assurance that these factors, in combination with others, will not result in a prolonged or further decline in oil prices, which may continue to have an adverse effect on Saudi Arabia's GDP growth, Government revenues, balance of payments and foreign trade.